tomhiskey/tom-personal-site-jekyll/portfolio/index.md

 ## Leadership ##

-I'm a design manager / lead, most recently at [Thriva](https://thriva.co/) and [Farewill](https://farewill.com/), Series A scaleups in London.
-I help to:
+I'm a design lead / manager, most recently at [Thriva](https://thriva.co/) and [Farewill](https://farewill.com/), Series A scaleups in London.
+As a manager, I help to:

 * Support my direct reports by caring genuinely, listening actively and through coaching, pairing and mentoring.
 I like the way that [Daniel Pink](https://www.danpink.com/books/drive/) puts it – that we're motivated by autonomy, mastery and purpose.

 * Support and grow a diverse design team, helping set up rituals, tools, practices and an equitable working environment.

-* Collaborate with cross-functional product leads and drive product impact by bringing a design perspective, building connections across teams and develop ways of working.
+* Collaborate with cross-functional product leads and drive product impact by bringing a design perspective, building connections across teams, driving strategy and developing ways of working.

 <div class="feature-block" markdown="1">